 Keep the cuttings moist but not waterlogged.
 Depending on the temperature and sun exposure, you will likely need to water the cuttings daily.

-During a hot time of year you’ll want to keep your cuttings in containers somewhere semi-shady that is protected from full sun.
+During a warm time of year you’ll want to keep your cuttings in containers somewhere semi-shady that is protected from full sun.
 They do need some sun daily, so dappled or filtered sun is good.
 Morning sun is less intense than afternoon sun.
 During cooler months, shade isn’t critical, in fact your plant will root faster in the sun as long as it doesn’t get too hot and dry out.
 Tree collards can tolerate some freezing weather once established, but it is best to protect your cuttings from hard freezes until they have roots and are planted in the ground.
 In warm times of year you’ll want to water the cuttings at least once a day.
 Again, it is best to root cuttings in temperatures of 50s to 70s.

 Where to plant your Tree Collards

 Like most vegetables, tree collards prefer a soil with with a fair amount of organic matter and a pH around 6.5.
 However, they can tolerate a range of soil types and growing conditions.
 In a hot climate it would be best to plant your collards in under the canopy of a deciduous tree that casts dappled shade or in an area with afternoon shade.
 They do not thrive in full shade in any climate.
 In our mild climate they are planted in full sun and love it.